If you’re researching insurance companies to find the best one for you, there are dozens of factors you need to consider before you choose one.

-One of the worst things which could happen is to purchase a policy from a company who is financially weak.
+One of the worst things that could happen is to purchase a policy from a company that is financially weak.
 In this article, we’ll explain what a rating from Standard & Poor’s means, and how it can help you to eliminate bad companies from your selection.

 History of Standard & Poor’s

 Standard & Poor’s Financial Services, LLC. is a subsidiary of the McGraw-Hill Companies, and they are one of the largest financial service companies in the world.

 They were established back in 1860 by Henry Varnum Poor.
 Originally, they published the Henry Varnum Poor of History of Railroads and Canals in the United States.
 The book outlined the financial status and operations of United States railroad companies.

 In 1906, the Standard Statistics Bureau was created by Luther Lee Blake.
 He wanted to publish a similar book for companies that were not railroads.

 In 1941, Paul Babson bought Poor’s Publishing and merged it with Standard Statistics, which created Standard & Poor’s Corp.

 After that, in 1966, the company was bought by McGraw-Hill Companies.

 Standard and Poor’s has been rating life insurance companies since 1971.
 They are one of the leading companies in third-party ratings.

 The company uses a rating system to measure a company’s creditworthiness.